fmaussion/acinn_litsem/docs/orga.rst

 The selection procedure for the following week will follow three steps:

-- voluntary basis (a student asks to present a paper): this should happen on Tuesday.
+- voluntary basis (a student asks to present a paper): this is the preferred option.
+You can ask for any free Tuesday during the semester!
 - democracy: if no paper is selected on Tuesday, I will ask people to express their prefered paper by Thursday, and I will design the presenter.
 - tyranny: if nothing happens by Friday, I will design a paper and a presenter.